-Build an AI Powered AR Character in Unity with ARKit
+Build an AI Powered AR Character in Unity with AR Foundation

 When the reader has completed this Code Pattern, they will understand how to:

-- Add IBM Watson Speech-to-Text, Assistant, and Text-to-Speech to Unity with ARKit to create an augmented reality experience.
+- Add IBM Watson Speech-to-Text, Assistant, and Text-to-Speech to Unity with AR Foundation to create an augmented reality experience.

 - User interacts in augmented reality and gives voice commands such as “Walk Forward”.

-- The iPhone microphone picks up the voice command and the running application sends it to Watson Speech-to-Text.
+- The phone microphone picks up the voice command and the running application sends it to Watson Speech-to-Text.

-- Watson Speech-to-Text converts the audio to text and returns it to the running application on the iPhone.
+- Watson Speech-to-Text converts the audio to text and returns it to the running application on the phone.